paul7416/GoPoker/README.md

 # GoPoker
-poker evaluater implimented in Go
+poker evaluater implimented in Go Ok originally Go, but went with C.